cyberark/secrets-provider-for-k8s/design/milestone_1_2_design_doc.md

 For more detailed information on how a customer will install our Chart, see the section on [Installation](#installation).

+#### Concerns

+*Batch retrival*

+The Secrets Provider will no longer be running as an init container, rather a separate pod and serving multiple apps.

+*Previously* because each Secrets Provider was sitting within the same Deployment as the app, when a batch retrieval request was made, the requests were dispersed across many call to the Conjur server.
+If one K8s Secret was not able to be updated with a Conjur value (for example due to a permission error), then the batch request would fail and only that pod would not spin up successfully.

+*Now* that the Secrets Provider is running as a separate entity, a single batch retrieval request will be made to Conjur for *all* application.
+So if there is a failure in receiving one of the values, then the whole request would fail.
+In other words, ***no application*** will spin up in the namespace.

+To assuage this concern, we will create a new Conjur API endpoint that will return a list of Conjur variables and their responses.
+That is, secret value for success or error status for failure for each secret.
+In doing so, we will not fail the whole response if there was an error in retrieving one of the Conjur secrets.

+##### Backwards Compatibility

+This behavior will be relevant only for supporting multiple applications.
+If the `containerMode` environment variable exists, we will use the old batch retrieval API endpoint.

+In the case where the customer has an older Conjur version and the new API endpoint does not exist, we will fallback to the existing batch retrieval solution and write warning in logs.

+For a detailed breakdown of the decision process see [here](batch_retrieval_design.md).

 ### Milestone 2: Rotation

 The following section will be dedicated to a high-level design discussion on rotation for Milestone 2.